mnelson4/yet-another-related-posts-plugin/readme.txt

 = Auto display on your website =

-1. Copy the folder `yet-another-related-posts-plugin` into the directory `wp-content/plugins/` and (optionally) the sample templates inside `yarpp-templates` folder into your active theme.
+1. Copy the folder `yet-another-related-posts-plugin` into the directory `wp-content/plugins/` and activate the plugin.
+2. (optionally) copy the sample templates inside `yarpp-templates` folder into your active theme.

-2. Activate the plugin.
+3. Go to the "Related Posts (YARPP)" settings page to customize YARPP.

 = Auto display in your feeds =